ABOUT MINNEAPOLIS DEATH DOULA BARBARA GATES

 I was always going to end up here.
 I just didn't know it yet.

-About 15 years ago, I witnessed my first death — and had my first real experience with hospice.
+About 15 years ago, I witnessed my first death — and had my first real experience with death work.
 What struck me wasn't the medical part.
 It was the other part.
-The way the hospice team explained what was happening.
-The way they answered the questions nobody had thought to ask.
-The way they made something terrifying feel, somehow, just a little more manageable.
+The way hospice came by as a calm presence, explaining what was happening and answering questions.
+The way having support during death made something terrifying feel a little more manageable.

 I turned to my husband and said: "I want that to be my job."